 Now let’s take a look at the url.
 We can define the area / data we want to download by giving a node and the coordinates (minimum latitude, minimum longitude, maximum latitude and maximum longitude).
 You can either download a seperate osm file for each Tile or a combined file, when the Tiles are adjacent.
 Note that some Tiles have very much informations and can be over 100 mb in size.

 There is one problem with the overpass-api.
 When you try to download lots of requests, you will get the error code: “Too many requests”.
-And very large areas are not possible to be downloaded at all with the overpass-api.

 In the next step, the complete osm file is converted and filtered into different files, each representing one map feature.